 The Strange Case of Doctor Rx is less a mad scientist film that a wannabe mad scientist film.
 Or perhaps more to the point it is a regular murder mystery thriller with a case of identity disorder.
 Indeed, without a single scene (that feels oddly out of place) in which Patric Knowles is abducted and tied up by the hooded scientist who also keeps a gorilla in a cage and mutters something about transferring brains, there is nothing in the film that would give me any cause to be writing about it here.
 There is talk about how the film was made without a clearly defined script and much of it was improvised you can certainly see this in many of the performances and it feels like a case of one of the cooks in the broth trying to awkwardly steer a film that didnt belong there in the direction of the mad science genre.

-Most of the film plays out as a murder mystery, which was also popular during the day as the mad scientist film was.
-Patric Knowles is written in as a highly improbable private detective character so wealthy he gets a palatial apartment with his own manservant and of so high-profile that his not taking a case gets reported as the front page newspaper headline.
+Most of the film plays out as a murder mystery, a form that was as popular during the day as the mad scientist film was.
+Patric Knowles is written in as a highly improbable private detective character earning so much that he gets a palatial apartment with his own manservant and of so high-profile that his not taking a case gets reported as the front page newspaper headline.
 He and a very perky Anne Gwynne are written in as a married couple in what is a clear attempt to copy the success of the popular The Thin Man (1934) and sequels, a detective/comedy series about a husband and wife who solve murders in between much witty banter.

 The film casts Lionel Atwill who came to fame as the wooden armed police inspector in Son of Frankenstein (1939) and went onto a number of other roles in Universals Frankenstein series and other horror films throughout this decade.
 Atwill is outfitted with a pair of Coke bottle glasses that seem to act as a screaming red neon headline saying Guilty the moment he turns up to offer medical aid to the victim who dies moments later.
 (One of the surprises of the film again evidence of the completely random script is that Atwill doesnt turn out to be guilty and, as revealed by the final scene, is in fact a dupe aiding the police to expose the real suspect).

 William Nigh was a B-movie director from the era, best known for the Mr Wong series of detective films.
-He made sporadic other ventures into genre material with other mad scientist films such as The Ape (1940) starring Boris Karloff, as well as the Old Dark House comedy The Ghost and the Guest (1943) and the non-genre spy film Black Dragons (1942) with Bela Lugosi as a revenge-seeking Nazi plastic surgeon.
+He made sporadic other ventures into genre material with one other mad scientist film The Ape (1940) starring Boris Karloff, as well as the Old Dark House comedy The Ghost and the Guest (1943) and the non-genre spy film Black Dragons (1942) with Bela Lugosi as a revenge-seeking Nazi plastic surgeon.